Criminal Lawyer Charlotte NC

 Many people are arrested based on information given to law enforcement officers by Confidential informants (CI or CRI).
 If that person merely gives the police information that they saw a person in possession of drugs, the police may obtain a search warrant and make an arrest.
 Under that circumstance, the “tipster’ or CI remains confidential, or anonymous.
 However, if a person is arrested after making a drug transaction with a particular individual, the name of that that cooperating individual may be disclosed.
 This is often referred to as a “controlled buy”.

-The attorneys at the Law Office of Charles L. Morgan, Jr. PA can give you the assurance that your rights will be protected if ever you, a loved one or close friend is facing drug charges.
+An experienced Charlotte criminal attorney at Morgan Law and can give you the assurance that your rights will be protected if ever you, a loved one or close friend is facing drug charges.
 They will investigate the facts, research the law, negotiate the best resolution if appropriate, file and litigate suppression motions if warranted and vigorously defend you at trial if appropriate and desired.
-Contact an experienced Charlotte North Carolina defense attorney today.
+Contact a Charlotte North Carolina defense attorney today.

 Call us for a free consultation to discuss your case and find out how we can help you.